5 Reasons Why Welding Is a Good Career for Women

 “I’m able to have a work-life balance with a consistent schedule and early hours,” Em says.

-Words of Advice
+Words of advice

-Em is a great example of what hard work and dedication can accomplish — and what pursuing a passion looks like.
+Em is a great example of what hard work and dedication can accomplish, and what pursuing a passion looks like.

-When asked about challenges she’s faced as a woman in the industry, Em responds, “You are going to be underestimated.
+When asked about the challenges she faced as a woman in the industry, Em responds, “You are going to be underestimated.
 You are going to be judged.
 You are going to hear opinions you don’t agree with — none of these things have anything to do with you.
 That is other people’s insecurities being projected your way.”

 These are just a few great reminders from a UTI grad making her way in the welding industry.
-And there’s more to come.

 With the skills she learned at UTI, Em has been able to secure a job she enjoys and is on the path to fulfilling more of her goals in the future.6